RuifeiMa/Reuse-and-recycling-pathway-of-retired-batteries/README.md

 ![image](https://github.com/user-attachments/assets/f8fc40d9-5562-4e70-a455-651cc0dba5b5)

-Based on this model, some of the data generated have been published in the paper titled "Pathway Decisions for Reuse and Recycling of Retired Lithium-Ion Batteries Considering Economic and Environmental Functions."
+Based on this tool, some of the data generated have been published in the paper titled "Pathway Decisions for Reuse and Recycling of Retired Lithium-Ion Batteries Considering Economic and Environmental Functions."
 If you use the code, please cite this paper.
 You can access the paper at https://doi.org/10.1038/s41467-024-52030-0.

 If you have any questions, you can email ruifei.ma@outlook.com...